LaNadia/EmployeeRegisterProject/README.md

-There are some  things enlivened: for example, you can add a new employee (both forms are required, name > 3 symbols, only numbers in 'paycheck'form; tap cookie to give a bonus to the employee chosen, tap trash-ico to delete, tap an employee`s name to give him promotion (a star appears).
+There are some  things enlivened: for example, you can add a new employee (both forms are required, name > 3 symbols, only numbers in 'paycheck'form; tap cookie to give a bonus to the employee chosen, tap trash-ico to delete, tap an employee`s name to give him a promotion (a star appears).
 There are also some filters (please be attentive - the filter where you print names is case sensitive.)

 Well, i think this short overview is enough, now look at the screens!